 The first strategy is for the lawyer to show that:

 - these conclusions are separate from a finding of guilt.

-But Jane’s defense attorney can argue that the evidence supports another conclusion.
+But Jane’s defense attorney can argue that such evidence supports another conclusion.
 That being, that Jane visited Doug at his home right before someone else killed him.
 He was sick and had no one else to turn to for care.
 So, Jane stopped by to make sure he was okay.